Is it possible to increase your Powerball jackpot odds?

-(NEXSTAR) – With yet another large lottery jackpot brewing — this time, a $875 million Powerball jackpot — it’s tempting to want to try your luck.
+(NEXSTAR) – With yet another large lottery jackpot brewing Saturday night — this time, a $875 million Powerball jackpot — it’s tempting to want to try your luck.

 But, in a game when you’ll be facing potentially millions of other players, are there any ways to sway your odds of landing the record-setting Powerball prize?